ben-kemister/development-cheat-sheets/content/operating systems/linux/mount.md

 - mount
 ---

-Information about how to create or mount share (shared drives) in linux operating systems
+Information about how to mount a local or network (shared) drive in linux operating systems
 <!--more-->

 ## Mount an NFS share